haleemason/r-software-dev/README.md

 # r-software-dev
-Repo for the course sequence Mastering Software Development in R, available on Coursera.
+Repository for the course sequence Mastering Software Development in R, available on Coursera.
 Covers R software development for building data science tools.

 ## Docker
 Docker performs operating-system-level virtualization, also known as "containerization" and provides a way for applications to run in a container with all packages and dependencies pre-installed.
 A Docker container has been built to contain all needed libraries for this course.